-If, on the other hand, you like companies that have revenue, and even earn profits, then you may well be interested in Live Ventures (NASDAQ:LIVE).
+If, on the other hand, you like companies that have revenue, and even earn profits, then you may well be interested in Nick Scali (ASX:NCK).
 Now, I'm not saying that the stock is necessarily undervalued today; but I can't shake an appreciation for the profitability of the business itself.
-In comparison, loss making companies act like a sponge for capital - but unlike such a sponge they do not always produce something when squeezed.
+Loss-making companies are always racing against time to reach financial sustainability, but time is often a friend of the profitable company, especially if it is growing.

 You can take a look at the company's revenue and earnings growth trend, in the chart below.
 Click on the chart to see the exact numbers.

-Are Live Ventures Insiders Aligned With All Shareholders?
+Are Nick Scali Insiders Aligned With All Shareholders?